A few of the courses I’m teaching these days…

 History 209—Europe Since 1945: History & Film

-The course will be taught with a mix of lecture and discussion.
-A large part of our studies will be devoted to a consideration of how the larger political and social struggles of Europe have been refracted and interpreted in the art of cinema.
-Throughout the semester, we’ll return to a set of central questions: How has Europe (and how have Europeans) recovered from the disaster that was the first half of the twentieth century?
+We will examine how the major political, social and cultural struggles of Europe have been reflected and interpreted in the art of cinema.
+We’ll pursue a set of guiding questions: How has Europe (and how have Europeans) recovered from the disaster that was the first half of the twentieth century?
 How have filmmakers reflected upon this history?
 How can film help to illuminate our understanding of history?
 How can history help to illuminate our understanding of film?

 History 223—France in Revolution, War and Empire